Oxyn4/Mojave-Chess-Engine/README.md

 However, Mojave does have tests which are dependant on [googletest](https://github.com/google/googletest) a unit testing framework

-and a benchmark dependant on [hayai](https://github.com/nickbruun/hayai) a benchmarking library
+as well as benchmark dependant on [hayai](https://github.com/nickbruun/hayai) a benchmarking library

+and finally for logging mojave uses boost log.

 These are optional and **do not** need to be compilied unless desired.